I dial the phone number of Jimmy as soon as class was dismissed. When he didn’t pick up after 2 calls, I decide to try again later. Maybe he’s busy.

 “That’s a lot of information to process.”
 Leandro chimed in.
 “Does that mean Diane cheated on Alex with David?”

-Gwen shrugged.
+Gwen shrugs.
 “Who knows.
 The parties involved refuse to talk about it.”

-The conversation was interrupted when the door burst open.
+The conversation was interrupted when the door bursts open.
 All eyes turned to the source where a panting Alvarrez emerged.

-She placed her hands on her knees, catching her breath.
-The blue and gold jersey she was wearing is soaked with sweat, her light brown hair tied up in a ponytail.
+She places her hands on her knees, catching her breath.
+The blue and gold jersey she was wearing is soaking with sweat, her light brown hair is tied up in a ponytail.
 “I-I thought you went home already.”
-She said between breaths.
+She says between breaths.
 “I left my notebook here.”

 No one dared to speak.

-When her breathing finally returned to normal, she looked up for the first time.
-She looked around the room and smiled awkwardly.
+When her breathing finally returned to normal, she looks up for the first time.
+She looks around the room and smiles awkwardly.
 “I’m sorry, did I interrupt something?”

 “You did.”
-I rose up from my seat and picked her notebook up from the table.
+I rise up from my seat and pick her notebook up from the table.
 “Can I have a word with you?”

-The tension in the air was palpable.
-But the person who just came in was unfazed.
+The tension in the air was palpable, but the person who just came in was unfazed.
 “Sure.”
-She said coolly with a smile and started walking towards me.
+She says coolly with a smile and starts walking towards me.

 “Outside.”
 I put as much contempt on my voice as I can.

-She finally took the hint and stopped midmovement.
+She finally took the hint and stops midmovement.
 “Oh.
 Okay.”

 The eyes of my associates followed our every move until the door closed with a click behind me.

-“This is your last chance to redeem yourself,” I warned her as soon as we’re alone.
+“This is your last chance to redeem yourself,” I warn her as soon as we’re alone.
 “Did you or did you not kiss the girl in the bar?”

 A lying person would hesitate.
 They will look at everywhere except for the eyes of the interrogator.
 They might fiddle, take a step backward, or break into a cold sweat.
 A lying person will reveal themselves unknowingly especially when backed into a corner, caught off-guard.

-I watched Alvarrez intently, looking for any indication that she’s lying.
-But much to my surprise, she just furrowed her eyebrows at me and answered without batting an eyelash, “I already told you, I didn’t.”
+I watch Alvarrez intently, looking for any indication that she’s lying.
+But much to my surprise, she just furrows her eyebrows at me and answers without batting an eyelash, “I already told you, I didn’t.”

 “How can you do that?”
-I asked her, completely revolted.
+I ask her, completely revolted.
 “How can you look at someone straight in the eye and lie?”

-She shifted her weight and placed a hand on her hips.
+She shifts her weight and places a hand on her hips.
 “Did you even consider the fact that maybe I wasn’t lying?”

-Alvarrez’s face contorted in confusion.
+Alvarrez’s face contorts in confusion.
 “She is?”
-Her face scrunched up as if recollecting the faces of the people inside the office.
+Her face scrunches up as if recollecting the faces of the people inside the office.
 “Was she the girl who was wearing eyeglasses?
 I knew she looked familiar.”

 This swine can’t even remember the face of the girl she kissed.
 I’m hating her even more with every second I spend with her.

 “Okay, since I don’t want to embarrass you in front of your friends, why don’t we do it like this.”
-She smiled a sarcastic smile that made her sea green eyes twinkle.
-“You go back in there like nothing happened and whenever you get the chance to be alone with Thea - ask her what really happened.
-While I,” she plucked the math notebook from my hand and waved it under my nose.
-“Will take this back and go back to the tune-up game I sneaked out of, thank you.”
+She smiles a sarcastic smile that made her sea-green eyes twinkle.
+“You go back in there like nothing happened, and whenever you get the chance to be alone with Thea, ask her what really happened.
+While I—” She plucks the math notebook from my hand and waves it under my nose. “—Will take this back and go back to the tune-up game I sneaked out of, thank you.”

-Alvarrez gave me no time to comprehend the words she just said and hurriedly jogged in the opposite direction.
+Alvarrez gave me no time to comprehend the words she just said and hurriedly jogs in the opposite direction.
 “Oh and Gray?”
-She called out just as she was about to turn around the corner.
+She calls out just as she was about to turn around the corner.
 Her playful smile seemed to radiate even in the dimly lit corridor.
 “I’ll forgive you once you treat me out to a meal.”
-She prompted before disappearing from view, leaving me completely dumbfounded.
+She prompts before disappearing from view, leaving me completely dumbfounded.